Simulation results

 Note that PVsyst assumes no loss of reactive energy between the inverter's output and the injection point.
 The reactive component is computed at the inverter level and is not modified further downstream, arriving at the injection point unaffected.

 Therefore, if some active energy is consumed or produced in between (e.g. from self-consumption or from battery storage), the effective angle between the active and apparent energy at the injection point might be modified with respect to the requested power factor set at the inverter.
 This is illustrated in more details in the figure and sections below.
+Here we show how the power factor is modified between the inverter output and the injection point when there is an active power loss in between.
 Note how the apparent power is the vector sum of active and reactive power at a given point of the system.

-An effective yearly cos(φ) value delivered to the grid is also given in the loss diagram along the reactive energy.
+An effective yearly \(\cos(\phi)\) value delivered to the grid is also given in the loss diagram along the reactive energy.
 It will typically differ from the requested power factor in the following cases.

 Power Factor and Self-Consumption